theweboftrust/wot.id-public-docs/10_Governance_And_Conflict_Resolution.md

 wot.id strives for a decentralized governance model that reflects its peer-to-peer architecture.
 Key aspects include:

 *   **Community-Driven**: The direction and evolution of the wot.id protocol and its core parameters are intended to be guided by its community of users and participants.
-*   **On-Chain and Off-Chain Components**: Governance may involve both on-chain mechanisms (e.g., voting on proposals via Move smart contracts on the IOTA L2, with the L2 state anchored to the L1 Tangle) and off-chain discussions and deliberations within the community.
+*   **On-Chain and Off-Chain Components**: Governance may involve both on-chain mechanisms (e.g., voting on proposals via Move smart contracts deployed directly on IOTA mainnet — IOTA Rebased runs Move on Layer 1; there is no L2/L1 split as in earlier IOTA architectures) and off-chain discussions and deliberations within the community.
 *   **Liquid Governance Elements**: The concept of "liquid governance" (as mentioned in (`docs/01_Project_Overview_And_Principles.md`) suggests a flexible and adaptive system where participants might delegate voting power or influence, allowing for dynamic representation and efficient decision-making.
 The specifics of liquid governance mechanisms are an area for ongoing development and refinement.
 *   **Focus on Protocol and Ecosystem Rules**: Governance primarily pertains to the rules of the wot.id protocol, standards, and the overall health of the ecosystem, rather than adjudicating individual user-to-user disputes outside of defined conflict resolution frameworks.